Kesha: 2023–present: Gag Order, lawsuit settlement and Period

 Kesha taught a two-and-a-half week songwriting course called 'The Alchemy of Pop Music' at the Esalen Institute in early 2024.
 It was reported in early February 2024 that Kesha had officially signed with Crush Management.
 In an interview with V magazine, Kesha shared that she has been writing new music and stated, "There is a day marked on my calendar when I am free to release music."

 On June 29, 2024, Kesha announced her new single, "Joyride", which was released on July 4 through her self-titled label, Kesha Records.
 This marks her first release after parting ways with Kemosabe and RCA Records.
 "Joyride" became her first song to chart on the UK Singles Chart since 2017, while also reaching the top-ten on three component charts in the United States, and has accumulated over 100 million streams on Spotify.
 Kesha's independent record label entered a distribution deal with Alternative Distribution Alliance, owned by Warner Music Group, in September 2024.

+Kesha performing on the British Summer Time stage at Hyde Park in July 2026.